 The statements in this Annual Report on Form 10-K regarding future earnings and operations and other statements relating to the future constitute "forward-looking" statements pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements inherently involve risks and uncertainties that could cause actual results to differ materially from the forward-looking statements.
-Factors that would cause or contribute to such differences include, but are not limited to, inability to integrate operations and personnel, actions by significant customers or competitors, general domestic and international economic conditions, consumer spending trends, reliance on key customers, continued acceptance of the Company's products in the marketplace, competitive factors, new products and technological changes, product prices and raw material costs, dependence upon third-party vendors, competitive developments, changes in manufacturing and transportation costs, the availability of capital, and the outcome of any litigation and arbitration proceedings.
+Factors that would cause or contribute to such differences include, but are not limited to, inability to inability to inability to inability to inability to inability or inability or inability or inability or inability or inability or capital, and the outcome of any litigation and arbitration proceedings.
 The factors listed above are not exhaustive.
 Other sections of this 10-K include additional factors that could materially and adversely impact the Company's business, financial condition and results of operations.
 Moreover, the Company operates in a very competitive and rapidly changing environment.
-New factors emerge from time to time and it is not possible for management to predict the impact of all these factors on the Company's business, financial condition or results of operations or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.
+New factors emerge from time to time and it is not possible for management to predict the impact of all these factors on the Company's business, financial condition or results of operations or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in this 10-K and any other public statements.
 Given these risks and uncertainties, investors should not rely on forward-looking statements as a prediction of actual results.
 Any or all of the forward-looking statements contained in this 10-K and any other public statement made by the Company or its management may turn out to be incorrect.
-The Company expressly disclaims any obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
+The Company expressly disclaims any obligation to update or revise any forward-looking statements.